edxmorgan/uvms_simlab/README.md

+Below is an updated version of your README that emphasizes interactive marker control, self collision avoidance, and other key features:

+---

 # uvms_simlab

-**uvms_simlab** extends [uvms-simulator](https://github.com/edxmorgan/uvms-simulator) by adding PS4 joystick support for teleoperation, as well as capabilities for executing coverage plans and interactive control via markers—both in simulation and on real hardware.
+**uvms_simlab** extends [uvms-simulator](https://github.com/edxmorgan/uvms-simulator) with advanced features including **Interactive Marker Control**, **Self Collision Avoidance**, PS4 joystick support for teleoperation, and the capability to execute coverage plans—usable both in simulation and on real hardware.

+## Key Features

+- **Interactive Marker Control:**
+  Easily control and plan system motions in RViz using interactive markers.
+Adjust vehicle and end-effector poses with intuitive 6-DOF markers that update in real time.

+- **Self Collision Avoidance:**
+  Integrated collision avoidance ensures safe operation by automatically adjusting robot paths to avoid self collisions during interactive and automated maneuvers.

+- **Coverage Planning:**
+  Execute advanced coverage plans that ensure complete workspace coverage while considering obstacles and robot dynamics.

+- **Teleoperation with PS4 Joystick:**
+  Enjoy seamless teleoperation via PS4 joystick support, making manual control straightforward and intuitive.

+- **Real Hardware & Simulation Support:**
+  Deploy and test your system on real hardware or in a simulated environment with a unified interface.

 ---